Santix123123/Basic-Informational-Site/README.md

 - **JavaScript (Node.js)**: For serving the site and handling routing.
 - **Google Fonts**: For modern typography.
 - **Google Maps API**: For embedding the store's location.
+- **LocalStorage**: For managing user authentication and shopping cart data.
 - **VS Code**: As the development environment.

 ---

 ## ✨ Features

-### Required Features
+### Implemented Features
 - **Home Page**: Displays a welcoming hero section, featured products, and services.
 - **About Page**: Provides information about the store, its history, and team.
 - **Contact Page**: Includes contact information, a contact form, and an embedded Google Map.

-### Additional Features
+- **Product Catalog**: Displays products with filtering and sorting options.
+- **Shopping Cart**: Allows users to add products to a cart, view cart items, and proceed to checkout.
+- **User Authentication**: Includes login and signup functionality to restrict access to the shop page.
-- Responsive design for mobile and desktop.
+- **Responsive Design**: Optimized for both mobile and desktop devices.
-- Cool and professional yellow-themed headers.
-- Navigation buttons styled with hover effects and shadows.
+- **Navigation Buttons**: Styled with hover effects and shadows.
-- Embedded Google Maps for the store's location.
+- **Embedded Google Maps**: Displays the store's location.
-- Clean and modern typography using Google Fonts.
+- **Modern Typography**: Uses Google Fonts for a clean and professional look.

 ---